SCK59/sck-testv3/README.md

     - Install necessary packages
     - Start the application
       ```
       npm install
       npm start
       ```
     - Check application
       Login to any browser and go to URL: http://localhost:8081/version

-    This will display 3 application reqiurements as follows:
+    This will display 3 application reqiurements as follows

-        1. Version          : Read from package.json file as version.
+        * Version          : Read from package.json file as version.
-        2. Last commit SHA  : Read from the metadata file during runtime as sha.
+        * Last commit SHA  : Read from the metadata file during runtime as sha.
-        3. Description      : Read from package.json as description.
+        * Description      : Read from package.json as description.

     To run a Unit Test